Are you Experiencing Wisdom Teeth Pain, Swelling, or Discomfort?

 Understanding the signs of impacted wisdom teeth can help you know when to get proper dental help.
 It is also possible to detect impacted wisdom teeth early through regular dental checkups and a pan x-ray.
 In some situations, a dentist may even recommend a patient to consider wisdom teeth removal early, even if they have not reported many problems.

 If a tooth has become impacted there are an array of signs and symptoms that will alert you when something is not right.
 If you are experiencing any of these signs/symptoms then it is time to make an appointment to the dentist.

 3. Bad taste or bad breath

-Pain – Besides tooth and jaw pain, wisdom tooth impaction can cause major pain in some other areas.
-Wisdom teeth are located in the back of your jaw therefore lot of tension can be created in that area.
+Wisdom Teeth Pain – Besides tooth and jaw pain, wisdom tooth impaction can cause major pain in some other areas.
+Wisdom teeth are located in the back of your jaw, therefore, a lot of tension can be created in that area.
 They are also located just under your sinus passages and can cause pressure against those passages.
 You may feel pain in any of these areas:

 Swelling- While most people expect swelling of gums or even along the jaw line for erupting teeth, there are more areas that might be affected.
 A big issue when it comes to these teeth becoming impacted is swelling in any of the following areas:

 Bad taste- Wisdom teeth are tricky areas to clean and this is especially true as they erupt through the gums.
 Tiny crevices and open gums create multiple options for bacteria and debris to hide.
 Remember if you continuously brush your teeth and still experience the following, you should schedule an appointment with your dentist:

 - Constantly having a bad taste in your mouth